 I love having this space on the Internet to document some of my grandma’s recipes.
 Many of her recipes are so simple, since money was often tight and she only had few ingredients.

 She was an amazing cook and taught me how to cook many of her favorite family recipes.
-I used to sit with her and write them down, because she knew most of them by memory.
+I would sit with her for hours and write them down, because she knew most of them by memory.
 At one time, my dad documented several of them for a family cookbook.

 You can find the recipes I’ve documented in Grandma’s Recipes.
 Stay tuned for more to come.